Family and Medical Leave Act (FMLA)

 When all available paid absences are exhausted, then the balance of the leave will be unpaid.

-Pregnancy, Childbirth, and Care of Well Newborn Child
+Pregnancy, Childbirth, and Care of Well Newborn Child, and Adoption or Foster Care Placement of Child (All Employees)

-For the first eight weeks immediately following birth, accrued sick leave may be applied.
+For the first eight weeks immediately following birth or placement, accrued sick leave may be applied.
 For employees represented by collective bargaining agreements please refer to the leave of absence section in the appropriate contract.

 If sick leave is exhausted before the end of the eight-week period, accrued vacation leave, personal days, and available compensatory time off may be utilized.